-We know that you might be worried about the coronavirus pandemic and how it will affect your future plans to study in Scotland.
+We know that you might be worried about the coronavirus pandemic and how it will affect your plans to study in Scotland.
 This is a constantly evolving situation, but we’re here for you during this difficult time.
-From questions around your application process to everything from scholarships and travel, we’ve put together a list of resources which should be of help to you.

-The UK Government currently advises against all travel, unless the journey is essential.
-We strongly recommend that you check the dedicated UK Government website for updates on travel.
+As the situation keeps changing, we strongly recommend that you check the dedicated Scottish Government page on international travel and quarantine.
 As well as this, we would also suggest checking your own country’s guidance with regards to travel restrictions.

-For the latest advice on securing your study visa, we recommend checking out the UK Government's dedicated website, which will have the most up to date information.
+The UK government provides advice for UK visa applicants and temporary UK residents whose requests are affected by travel restrictions associated with coronavirus.
+For the latest advice we recommend checking out the UK Government's dedicated page, which will have the most up to date information.

 If you have other questions that we've not been able to help you with here, there are a few other great resources that might be worth checking out that include help and advice for prospective international students:

 Universities UK International FAQs – please see tab for future international students